Categories

 Why?
 I think I’m going to be turning that question and its answer over and over in my mind for years to come.
 The short answer is that I’m a dumbass.
 Duffie and I had become so close so quickly, that I actually started feeling guilty about it.
 My mind would ask: “What are you doing becoming such good friends with a woman that isn’t your wife?”
 Forget the fact that Amy was ecstatic that I had rediscovered such a good friend.
 Forget that she has several male friends in which she confides on personal matters.
 Forget that Duffie and I had neither done nor said anything that Amy would consider even remotely inappropriate.
 For some reason, I just couldn’t get past myself on this.
 Instead of just talking about it with Amy, I let it fester and basically ignored Duffie out of guilt.
 I don’t regret many things in my life.
 This is one of the big ones.

 I finally got over myself and talked all this over with Amy.
 We worked through a lot of things, and she scolded me soundly for how silly I’d been.
 She said that she had wondered why she hadn’t heard anything about Duffie in so long.
 I was excited that I had gotten past this, and I sent Duffie a very apologetic email (the one on May 24).
 When I didn’t hear from her, I didn’t worry too much.
 By that time, I was sure that Duffie was up in Tennessee studying to be an anesthesiologist (as she had planned).
-She was certainly quite busy, and she had told me that she rarely checked her email.
+She would have certainly been quite busy, and she had told me that she rarely checked her email.
 Even if she was mad at me for not writing, I didn’t want to push.
 So, I gave it time.
 At any rate, I had ideas about other ways to get in touch…

 Flash forward to yesterday.
-I decided that I would drive over to the hospital with a letter for her and see if one of the other CCU nurses might be able to forward it to her.
+I decided that I would drive over to the hospital with a letter for her and see if one of the other CCU nurses might be able to give it to her.
 Most of you know the story from there, but just to complete it: I learned from the woman working the desk that Duffie died in February… the 27th to be exact.
 My mother called her family back home and learned that the cause was a blood clot which apparently migrated from her ankle (an oh-so-wonderful after-effect of a fracture from which she was recovering when we spoke the first time last year).
-Through a twisted set of circumstances, those that knew she had died didn’t know that I would have wanted to know (I never met her widower Jeremy), and those that would have told me didn’t know she had died (her last name changed twice since high school).
+Through a twisted set of circumstances, those that knew she had died didn’t know that I would have wanted to know (I have never met her widower Jeremy), and those that would have told me didn’t know she had died (her last name changed twice since high school).

 Before anyone gets really worried about me, I’m okay.
 I promise.
 For one thing, writing all this out helps a lot.
 I’ve mostly just been dazed.
 There’s something not quite real about all of it yet.
 I’m just numb.